Dennis Löfqvist

-Dennis Löfqvist (born 1 January 1967) is a former speedway rider from Sweden.
+Dennis Fritz Löfqvist (born 1 January 1967) is a former speedway rider from Sweden.
+He earned 7 caps for the Sweden national speedway team.

 Speedway career

 Löfqvist rode in the top tier of British Speedway from 1989 until 1992, riding for King's Lynn Stars.

 He stood as reserve for the final of the Speedway World Championship in the 1990 Individual Speedway World Championship following a successful qualification through the Nordic final and his high placing in the Intercontinental Final.

+Family

+His son Christer Löfqvist was also an international speedway rider.